-The Department of Homelessness and Supportive Housing offers Family Coordinated Entry at our community Access Points: Central City Access Point, Bayview Access Point and Mission Access Point.
-Access Points are localized community gateways into San Francisco’s Homelessness Response System, which is the overall system of programs and housing opportunities for families experiencing homelessness.
+The Department of Homelessness and Supportive Housing offers Family Coordinated Entry at our community Access Points.
+Family Access Points are localized community gateways for families with children under the age of 18 experiencing homelessness to access San Francisco’s Homelessness Response System, which is the overall system of programs and housing opportunities for families experiencing homelessness.

 - SF Family Coordinated Entry Consumer Feedback